Click to find realtors in Melancthon

 What’s Your Lifestyle Like?

 Before downsizing, you also need to think about your lifestyle.
 Do you like spending time outdoors?
-Or do you prefer staying inside?
+Or do you prefer to stay inside?
 Are you the type of person who likes to host parties or entertain guests often?
 If not, then a smaller home may be better for you.
 On the other hand, if you love being social and having people over, then a larger home may be a better fit.

 How Many People Will You Be Sharing the Home With?